 Yes!
 The waiting area in our new facility has a counter where students can do school homework or listen to great classical music at our Listening Station, which is well-stocked with classical CDs.
 However, since there are no adults responsible for watching out for students left alone in the waiting area, we suggest that parents be as timely as possible.

 Because of a high demand for classes at certain times of the year, securing your account with payment information allows us to reserve your child’s time-slot in our academy.
 In addition your child can begin lessons without interruption when the class begins.

 The fact is that we rarely experience a child who is not happy with their new abilities.
 Furthermore, it takes many months to develop even a basic sense of pitch, rhythm and a general musical awareness.
-However, you are free to remove your child from lessons and discontinue payment anytime after you have given the academy 30-day written notice.
+However, you are free to remove your child from lessons and discontinue lessons after providing the frontdesk with a 30-day written notice.
 See our Tuition & Policy page for details.